Eco-investing: Eco-investing sectors

 There are several sectors that fall under the eco-investing umbrella.
 Renewable energy refers to both solar, wind, tidal current, wave and conventional hydro technology.
-This includes companies that build solar panels or wind turbines, or the raw materials and services that contribute to these technologies It also refers to Energy Storage companies that develop and use technologies to store large amounts of energy, particularly renewable energies.
+This includes companies that build solar panels or wind turbines, or the raw materials and services that contribute to these technologies It also refers to energy storage companies that develop and use technologies to store large amounts of energy, particularly renewable energies.
 A good example of this is the fuel cells used in hybrid cars.
-Also under the renewable energy sector are Biofuels.
+Also under the renewable energy sector are biofuels.
 This group includes companies that use or supply biological resources (like algae, corn or waster wood) to create energy or fuel.
 Other companies that are included in the renewable energy group are geothermal power companies who use or convert heat to electric energy and hydroelectric companies who harness water energy to make electricity.

 Investment into green sectors often involves the development of new technologies that are more environmentally friendly.
 This comes with high up-front costs that are more difficult to justify to investors.

 The Buildings and Efficiency sector refers to companies that manufacture green building materials or energy-efficient services in the world of engineering and architecture.
 Green building materials include energy-efficient glass, insulation, and lighting among others.
 Recycling companies and energy conservation companies also fall under this sector.

 The Eco Living sector refers to companies that offer sustainable goods and services for healthy living.
 This includes "green" pesticides, health care, and pharmaceuticals.

-Green investment has significantly grown in the UK and there are now 136 funds listed on the Worldwise Investor fund library under the themes: Agriculture, Carbon, Clean Energy, Forestry, Environmental, Multi-thematic and Water.
-All of these funds account for around £21.8bn in the UK.
+Green investment has significantly grown in the UK and there were 136 funds listed on the Worldwise Investor fund library. under the themes: agriculture, carbon, clean energy, forestry, environmental, Multi-thematic and water.
+In 2018 of these funds accounted for around £21.8bn in the UK.